How long do murderers serve in prison?

 Once that term is over they can be considered for release on parole, if the Parole Board decides that it is safe to release an offender back into the community.

 If the circumstances are serious enough, a ‘whole life order’ is imposed by a judge, meaning that the offender will never be released from prison and cannot be considered for parole.
-At the moment there are 59 prisoners serving whole life sentences either in prison or in a secure hospital.
+At the moment there are 63 prisoners serving whole life sentences in prison.

 If murderers are released, they still have to serve their sentence ‘on licence’ for the rest of their lives.
 This means they are placed under the supervision of probation officers and must stick to certain conditions for good behaviour.
 In practice that means potential restrictions on travel, residence and employment—these vary depending on the case.